-- Thor causes an incident with the Frost Giants on their planet, Jotunheim and starts a war.
-As punishment, he is cast out of Asgard and lands on Earth, in New Mexico.
+- Odin's son, Thor, causes an incident with the Frost Giants on their planet, Jotunheim, and starts a war.
+As punishment, Thor is cast out of Asgard and lands in New Mexico on Earth.
 He is almost immediately incapacitated by Darcy, Jane Foster’s assistant, and is driven to the hospital.

-- Nick Fury and Natalie Rushman, revealed to be Natasha Romanoff, deliver a large amount of Howard Stark’s old belongings to Tony’s home.
+- Nick Fury and Natalie Rushman, revealed by this point to be agent Natasha Romanoff, deliver a large amount of Howard Stark’s old belongings to Tony’s home and assign S.H.I.E.L.D. agent Phil Coulson to monitor Tony.
 Tony, spurred on by his father’s recorded encouragement, attempts to find a cure for his poisoning through his father’s research.

 - Tony rediscovers a new element, based on Howard Stark’s research.
 The element can successfully replace his old arc reactor core, curing him of his poisoning.

-- A local man finds Mjolnir’s crash site and attempts to lift the hammer.
+- A local man in New Mexico finds Mjolnir’s crash site and attempts to lift the hammer.
 The site soon turns into a hangout spot for the men of the small town.
 Agent Coulson arrives and secures the location for S.H.I.E.L.D. use.